 A strong yen, which has gained more than 5 percent against the U.S. dollar over the past six months, is a threat to the economy and its exporters.
 A stronger currency erodes the repatriated profits of exporters and makes their goods less competitive.

-Worries over the outlook for the Japanese economy prompted the country’s central bank to announce aggressive monetary easing measures on Wednesday.
+Worries over the outlook for the Japanese economy prompted the country’s central bank to announce on Wednesday.
 That action pushed the yen broadly lower.
-(Read More: Why the Bank of Japan Is Fighting a Losing Battle.)
+(Read More: .)

 The Bank of Japan expanded its asset buying and loan program, currently its key monetary easing tool, by 10 trillion yen ($127 billion) to 80 trillion yen, targeted at purchases of government bonds and treasury discount bills.